zenirodrigo/TandemRepeatEXplorer/README.md

 1. Genome assemblies (FASTA format)
 2. Reference monomers (FASTA format)

-OBS: If you have a fasta with multi satDNAs, you can run the separe_satdna.sh before running the arrayScope, to separate each sequence in a diferent fasta.
+OBS: If you have a fasta with multi satDNAs, you can run the split_satdna.sh before running the arrayScope, to separate each sequence in a diferent fasta.
 ### Output Files

 Main outputs include: